-Quantum computing will break your encryption in a few years
+Quantum computing will break encryption in a few years

 Modern public-key encryption is currently good enough to meet enterprise requirements, according to experts.

-Most cyber-attacks target different parts of the security stack these days – unwary users in particular.
+Most cyber attacks target different parts of the security stack these days – unwary users in particular.
 Yet this stalwart building block of present-day computing is about to be eroded by the advent of quantum computing within the next decade, according to experts.

 “About 99 per cent of online encryption is vulnerable to quantum computers,” said Mark Jackson, scientific lead for Cambridge Quantum Computing, at the Inside Quantum Technology conference in Boston on Wednesday.

 Quantum computers – those that use the principles of quantum entanglement and superposition to represent information, instead of electrical bits – are capable of performing certain types of calculation orders of magnitude more quickly than classical, electronic computers.

 They’re more or less fringe technology in 2019, but their development has accelerated in recent years, and experts at the IQT conference say that a spike in deployment could occur as soon as 2024.

-Lawrence Gasman, president of IQT, compared the current state of quantum computing development to that of fiber-optic networking in the 1980s – a technology with a lot of promise, but one still missing one or two key pieces.
+Lawrence Gasman, president of IQT, compared the current state of quantum computing development to that of fibre-optic networking in the 1980s – a technology with a lot of promise, but one still missing one or two key pieces.

 “Optical amplifiers were what got optical networking going,” he said.
 “Without them, they’d really have never turned into what they are today.”